RallyTools/Rally-User-Management/README.md

 ## Support

 Rally Software does not actively maintain or support this toolkit.
-If you have a question or problem, we recommend posting it to Stack Overflow: http://stackoverflow.com/questions/ask?tags=rally
+If you have a problem or question, we recommend  [filing a Github Issue](https://github.com/RallyTools/Rally-User-Management/issues) or posting a question to Stack Overflow: http://stackoverflow.com/questions/ask?tags=rally

 ## Description